jszinai/SWITCH-Water-Climate/README.md

 \Timesample\: This folder contains the scripts and input data to calculate the peak and median day of each month for each investment period from the adjusted demand time series from each climate scenario, and produced the set of sampled time points for each scenario to be uploaded with the queries above to the SWITCH db.

 # Analysis and plotting of results
-1. \Scripts to analyze and plot SWITCH results\: This folder contains the scripts to analyze and plot the results of the SWITCH climate scenarios.
+1. Scripts to analyze and plot SWITCH results:
+This folder contains the scripts to analyze and plot the results of the SWITCH climate scenarios.
 It contains an example set of SWITCH input and output data for the ACCESS-1.0 scenario.
 Comparison plots of different WEAP-SWITCH climate scenario runs_Fig2ab_3abc_4ab.R: This script reads in the SWITCH results for all climate scenarios and baseline, analyzes the results and produces Figures 2a, 2b, 3a, 3b, 3c, 4a, and 4b

 Precip_temp_and_load_hydropower_changes_Fig2c.R: This scripts calculates the average change in precipitation and temperature from the climate scenario data used in the WWSM water model (and SWITCH), aggregated by sub-region of the Western Interconnect, and plots the changes with the changes in hydropower and load from the SWITCH results (from file Cooling + Hydropower and Water Load ScenariosDELTA_lz_hydro_load_disagg.csv) to make Figure 2c.